Tiinker

 A. Do it.
 It's easier than you think.
 (Succeeding is hard though, but you don't need to succeed to have fun :-).

-Thanks Alex for sharing your thoughts.
-We look forward to hear from you in future on the progress of Tiinker.
+Thanks, Alex for sharing your thoughts.
+We look forward to hearing from you in future on the progress of Tiinker.
 All the best for Tiinker and the competition in this carnival.